 If designed in compliance with the applicable MassDEP approval letter for the technology, I/A systems proposed for Remedial Use do not require MassDEP approval.
 As with an application for a conventional Title 5 system, the local Board of Health must approve an alternative system before installation and issue a Disposal System Construction Permit.

-As of December 2003, 15 technologies have received nitrogen removal credit.
-Click here to see this list.
+To date, 18 technologies have received nitrogen removal credit.
+Click here to see the list.

 Remember: Once you have identified a MassDEP-approved I/A technology for installation, you must also have approval for its installation at a specific site.
 MassDEP and your local Board of Health share responsibility for this step.
 The installation approval process is different depending on the type of technology approval received from MassDEP.
 See I/A Systems for Repairs and New Construction .